Acute lymphoblastic leukaemia (ALL) in children

 A blood test usually shows low numbers of normal white blood cells and the presence of the abnormal leukaemia cells.
 A sample of bone marrow is usually needed to confirm the diagnosis.
 A sample is also sent to the genetics department to look for any abnormal chromosomes, and for a test called MRD (minimal residual disease) analysis.

-This phase involves intensive treatment, aimed at destroying as many leukaemia cells as possible.
-The induction phase lasts 4-6 weeks.
+This phase involves intensive treatment, aimed at destroying as many leukaemia cells as possible and is usually started within days of being diagnosed.
+The induction phase lasts 4 to 6 weeks.
 A bone marrow test is taken at the end of induction treatment to confirm whether or not the child still has leukaemia.
-The sample that is taken is looked at under a microscope and when there is no evidence of leukaemia, the child's condition is referred to as being in 'remission'.
+The sample that is taken is looked at under a microscope and when there is no evidence of leukaemia, the child’s condition is referred to as being in ‘remission’.

 Consolidation and central nervous system (CNS) treatment

 The next phase of treatment is aimed at maintaining the remission and preventing the spread of leukaemia cells into the brain and spinal cord (the central nervous system, or CNS).
-CNS treatment involves injecting a drug, usually methotrexate, directly into the spinal fluid (intrathecally) during a lumbar puncture.
-Occasionally, radiotherapy to the brain is also necessary.
+CNS treatment involves performing a lumbar puncture and injecting a drug, usually methotrexate, into the spinal fluid (intrathecal treatment).

 Bone marrow transplantation

-Bone marrow treatment is only used for children with ALL that's likely to come back following standard chemotherapy.
-It can also be used for children whose leukaemia has come back (recurred) following standard treatment.
+Bone marrow treatment is only needed by a minority of patients and is used for children with ALL that is likely to come back following standard chemotherapy.

 In some situations it may be necessary for boys to have radiotherapy to their testicles.
 This is because leukaemia cells can survive in the testicles despite chemotherapy.